Jazz and Blues in New York

 There is no shortage of jazz clubs in New York.
 Finding a great performance every night of the week is guaranteed.
 I have listed some of the best jazz and blues clubs below.

 Jazz at Lincoln Center

-Jazz at Lincoln Center (JALC) in New York is part of Lincoln Center for the Performing Arts.
-For many, this is the highest caliber of jazz music available in New York.
+Jazz at Lincoln Center (JALC) in New York is part of the Lincoln Center for the Performing Arts.
+For many, this is the highest calibre of jazz music available in New York.

 Lincoln Center is the cultural centre of New York and attending a concert here is more than worth it.
 Jazz at Lincoln Center has a year-round schedule of performances for audiences of all ages.
 There are three music performance stages:

-- The Allen Room, (483 seats, featuring a huge window overlooking Central Park )
+- The Appel Room (467 seats, featuring a huge window overlooking Central Park)